Hong Kong violence prompts reminder that China troops close at hand

 Hong Kong's stock market .HSI, closed down 2.6%, outpacing losses in other parts of the region.

-Additional reporting by Clare Jim, Kate Lamb, Josh Smith, Clare Jim, Sarah Wu, Donny Kwok, Twinnie Siu, Anne Marie Roantree; Writing by Nick Macfie; Editing by Giles Elgood
+Reporting by Jessie Pang, Clare Jim, Kate Lamb, Josh Smith, Sarah Wu, Donny Kwok, Twinnie Siu, Anne Marie Roantree; Writing by Nick Macfie; Editing by Giles Elgood